SpenningtonTech/Password_Safe/README.md

 ------------------------------------------------------
 Keeps your passwords safe in a SQLAlchemy database
 ------------------------------------------------------
-Couldnt get venv to upload please pip insatll sqlalchemey.
+Couldnt get venv to upload please pip install sqlalchemey.

 There are dummy passwords already loaded.